hudecof/ansible_atlassian-confluence/README.md

 You could preffer another  *database* as me.
 So this is out of scope too.

 The *tar.gz* version do not have startup script.
 I use `supervisord` to do this job.
-I will generate template for `supervisord` , `init.d` and `systemd` and put it into *instalation dorectory* directory.
+I will generate template for `supervisord` , `init.d` and `systemd` and put it into *installation directory*.

 If you are updating, shutdown you old instance manually.
 This role do not handle this!.
 It will just setup your new instance with your customizations.

 ## Role Variables

 `atlassian_confluence_version` is the verion you want to install.
-This is the only one varialble you need to change, the others are optional.
+This is the only one variable you need to change, the others are optional.

 `atlassian_confluence_baseurl` is the URL where you can find the *tar.gz* files.
 If you have your own mirror, change it.